What is a "rate lock period"?

-Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones usually costing more.
-A lending institution will agree to lock in an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+A lending institution will agree to lock in an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

 Other Interest Saving Strategies